poeticninja/hapi-ninja/README.md

 **CSS Framework** - None.
 Choose your own CSS preprocessor and CSS framework.

+**Gulp** - A task runner for your assets, and can do a lot more.
+The performance is amazing and it is easy to get started. [http://gulpjs.com/](http://gulpjs.com/)

 ### Requirements:
 Install Node.js by using the big install button on the [http://nodejs.org/](http://nodejs.org/) homepage.